SebSV-GitHub/monolith-template/README.md

 ## 📞 Requests

-Inside the code there's a file called `Insomnia_2022-07-31.json`.
+Inside the project there is a file called `API.json`.

-Import it in [Insomnia](https://insomnia.rest).
-It's a REST client like Postman... but better 😆.
+It contains the OpenAPI definition.

 ## 🚀 Running the code